CarbonLDP/carbonldp-js-sdk/doc/README.md

 getChildren( parentURI:string,  retrievalPreferences?:Carbon.RetrievalPreferences.Class,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ Carbon.PersistedDocument.Class[], Carbon.HTTP.Response.Class ]>
 ```

-Retrieves an array of resolved Documents that refers all children of the container specified, or a part of them in accordance of the retrieval preferences specified.
+Retrieves an array of resolved Documents that refers all children of the container specified, or a part of them in accordance to the retrieval preferences specified.

 *Parameters*